PSL 2026 Winner Prediction | Odds & Analysis

 Captain: Mohammad Rizwan (retained, Rs 5.6 Cr) — Pakistan's Mr. Consistent

 Context: Multan Sultans rebranded to Rawalpindi after ownership change.
-Rizwan stays as franchise cornerstone.
+Rizwan stays as the franchise's core player.

 Key auction buys: Naseem Shah (Rs 8.65 Cr — most expensive at auction), Daryl Mitchell, Mohammad Amir